x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/exchange-admin-center.md

 - **External URL**: By default, this value is unconfigured.
 Before you can connect to the EAC from the Internet, you need to configure the following settings:

   - The external URL value on the ECP virtual directory.
-For more information, see [Step 4: Configure external URLs](../../plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md#ConfigExternalURL).
+For more information, see [Step 4: Configure external URLs](../../plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md#step-4-configure-external-urls) in [Configure mail flow and client access on Exchange servers](../../plan-and-deploy/post-installation-tasks/configure-mail-flow-and-client-access.md).

   - A corresponding record in your public DNS.